hannahdxz/STAT545-hw-Dong-Xinzhe/hw03/hw03_Rmarkdown.md

     group_by(continent,year) %>%
     summarize(No._countries_with_low_lifeExp=length(country)) %>%
     ggplot(aes(x = year, y = No._countries_with_low_lifeExp)) + geom_line() +
-      facet_wrap(~ continent, nrow = 2)
+      facet_wrap(~ continent, nrow = 2) +
+          labs(title= "Plot of number of countries with low life expectancy over time by continent")
 ```

 ![](hw03_Rmarkdown_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Note:
+#### From the plots, we can tell that:

+* 1. The number of countries with low life expectancy is decreasing over time in each continent.

-* There is not graph for Oceania, because Oceania does not have any country which has a life expectancy less than the mean life expectancy during the whole data collection period.
+* 2. There is not plot for Oceania, because Oceania does not have any country which has a life expectancy less than the mean life expectancy during the whole data collection period.

-* For Americas and Europe, the number of countries with low life expectancy decreases to zero after a time, so the line on their graph is shorter compare to the line on the graph of Africa and Asia.
+* 3. For Americas and Europe, the number of countries with low life expectancy decreases to zero after a time, so the line on their graph is shorter compare to the line on the graph of Africa and Asia.